LuisValgoi/tdd-react-pluralsight/README.md

 - If its does more than rendering a pieace of the UI, it's called a smart/statefull component.
 - The `Header.js` it's a stateless component.

+# Pure Functions
+- Functions that does not handle / messes with anything but the scope of that function.
+- Its clean, decoupled, it messes only with the things of it.
+- i.e: `Formatters`.

 # Talk Testing

 - A set of test it's called: `Suite`.